DevEnv-94/monitoring_project/README.md

 ## Security

-All exporters, alertmanager and Prometheus interact  between itselfs on local network.
-Nobody has access to it from Internet.
+All exporters, Alertmanager, and Prometheus interact with each other on a local network.
+There is no access to them from the internet.

 ## License